lolitemaultes/mp3me/README.md

 ### New in this version

-* Customisable accent colour in the settings
+* Sleek dark theme with a customisable accent colour
 * Quick access to the application log file
 * Official album art is embedded in downloaded songs when available